Backing Up and Restoring Servers

 If this happens, a backup was successfully generated, but it is still

 on the server.
-Run this command from your ~/Persistent/securedrop
+Run this command from your ~/.config/securedrop-admin

 directory to copy the backup your Admin Workstation: